Pasta with Sausage and Mushrooms

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This recipe made with Palmini Pasta would be low-carb, Keto, and gluten-free.
+Pasta with Sausage and Mushrooms made with Palmini Pasta would be low-carb, Keto, and gluten-free.
 Palmini Pasta or whole wheat penne would both be suitable for the original South Beach Diet, and they would recommend low-fat mozzarella, maybe a bit less olive oil, and low-fat turkey or chicken sausage.
+If you use Fiber Gourmet Light Pasta for this recipe it will be lower in carbs than traditional pasta but not as low in carbs as the version with Palmini Pasta.

 Find More Recipes Like This One: